Recent Comments

 Christians refuse to do the research in to what Stem Cell Research really is…

-They allocate their political have fun and/or religion of choice to tell them what is going on and refuse to take 10 min’s to so much as go to Wiki and figure out the facts for themselves…
+They allow their biased party and/or religion of choice to tell them what is going on and refuse to take 10 min’s to so much as go to Wiki and map out the facts for themselves…

 SCIENCE SHOULD NOT BE HANDICAPPED BY POLITICAL AGENDA.

-The United States is NOT a Christian Nation… It was NOT founded on Christian Ideals… Christian agendas should stay out of the classroom, research center, and White House.
+The United States is NOT a Christian Nation… It was NOT founded on Christian Ideals… Christian agendas should stay out of the classroom, research center, and White Household.

-The distress with the anti-Stem Cell nut-jobs is that they only parrot what their political or religious organization of choice tells them is ‘the truth’.
+The distress with the anti-Stem Cell nut-jobs is that they only parrot what their biased or devout organization of choice tells them is ‘the truth’.

 They refuse to take 10 min’s and so much as go to Wiki and find out what Stem Cell Research is really all about.